genital-autonomy-collective/genital-autonomy-collective.github.io/source/index.md

 forward—but it will likely fail to secure protections for intersex people, and this constitutional opportunity could be lost.

+With an intersex plaintiff, the odds of success increase significantly—and any favorable ruling is far more likely to set a precedent that protects intersex minors and the adults they will become.

 ## Who We Need

 We urgently seek: